 - Start building an email list.
 I went from offering free ebooks to giving away short checklists but then I realized that people want something they aren’t getting anywhere else – so now I am talking about mental health and veganism because depressed vegans are a thing.
-Yes, I have fewer people on my list than if I were offering something vaguer but I know that I want to create products for vegans who are suffering from mental illnesses and the way I get them on my list is by giving them this free helpful printable.
+Yes, I have fewer people on my list than if I were offering something vaguer but I know that I want to create products for vegans who are suffering from mental illnesses and who think going vegan is too overwhelming and stressful.
+The way I get them on my list is by giving them this free helpful printable.

 - Be honest and don’t pretend to be someone else.
 It’s too easy copying popular bloggers but it takes balls to actually write the way you speak and be honest about what you think about certain issues.
 I mean, how many vegans do you know who are pro-choice leaning pro-life, pro-vaccines and huge advocates for free speech?
 Not to brag, but I had to think long and hard about whether or not I wanted to be that honest and in the end, I realized that I don’t have to be a vegan stereotype – I wrote about that too – to be an activist and to be authentic.
 It’s okay to be different; there are many people who are looking for someone just like you.

 I know you heard all of these things before, but are you doing them?

 I have been listening to Gary Vee for years and I always thought he was crazy when he talked about having patience and not seeing the results for a long time, but now I see he is right.